nyggus/easycheck/tests/doctests/use_in_code_doctest.rst

 	def get_family_name(full_name):
 	...    if (full_name is None
-	...        or not isinstance(full_name, str) or
+	...        or not isinstance(full_name, str)
-	...        ' ' not in full_name.strip()):
+	...        or ' ' not in full_name.strip()):
 	...        raise Exception
 	...    return full_name.split(' ')[1]

-See example_2_doctest.rst file to check out how to catch exceptions instead of raising them.
+See the catch_exceptions_doctest.rst file to check out how to catch exceptions instead of raising them, and use_checkit_with_warnings_doctest.rst to check out what you can do with warnings in :code:`checkit`.